Modjular/20251112_ergo_upload/notes.md

  - Global TileFetchManager for priority queuing
  - Prioritize tile fetching by distance-from-screen-center and Level
  - Limit concurrency so that higher-priority tiles can get into the queue

+### 12/10/25
+I've been chewing on what to tackle next.
+ 1. UI: On hover or context-click, reveal a menu like FigJam does.
+ 2. "Chrome tabs": Can multiple images be imposed, one on another?
+More of a PIXI question.
+But important since we want multiple channels and labels viewable.
+ 3. HTML UI for the contrast slider.

+**Multi-Selection**
+Once again, it gave good, working code and the only errors were mine.
+However, it didn't accout for 'backwards' selection (when xy1 and xy2 need to swap) and the tiles don't become 'selected', but thats a small visual issue.